idokochukwudi/devops-laravel-aws-terraform-setup/README.md

 > Result: Only local routes (10.0.0.0/16 → local), no internet gateway or NAT gateway routes for private subnet.

-This route allows **all subnets inside your VPC to talk to each other** by routing traffic within the VPC, without needing to go through an internet gateway or NAT device.
+This route allows **all subnets inside my VPC to talk to each other** by routing traffic within the VPC, without needing to go through an internet gateway or NAT device.

 ### 3. Solution Overview